How to Install and Use WP-CLI Tool on Linux (Quick Guide)

 Now, let’s see how you can manage the plugins using this command-line utility:

-This command-line utility allows you to easily install any plugin from the WordPress plugin store by passing their name as an argument to the following commands:
+This command-line utility allows you to easily install any plugin from the WordPress plugin store by passing its name as an argument to the following commands:

 $ wp plugin list